LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

     array("John", "Doe")

-One new database action is used to prepare statement and execute them.
+One new database action is used to prepare statement and execute them:
 ``-prepare`` is similar to ``-sql``, but informs Lasso that you want to create a prepared statement.
 Nested inlines are then issued with an array and the ``-sql`` parameter.
 The array should contain values which should be plugged into